WTW-IM/es-components/packages/es-components/src/components/navigation/sidenav/SideNav.md

 Use `SideNav` to create an uncontrolled navigation menu.
 Each `SideNav.Item` will render with the same styling.
 A `SideNav.Item` only accepts one child component and will typically be a `a`, `button`, or client side routing `Link`-type component.
+For accessibility, the `SideNav` will be rendered with the role of `tablist` and each `HorizontalNav.Item` will be rendered with the role of `tab`.

 ```
 <>